-- Helix Versioning Engine Administrator Guide: Multi-site Deployment explores some of the ways this architecture can be expanded for geographic distribution and performance. - Helix Versioning Engine Administrator Guide: Cluster Management explains how to use cluster architecture to obtain scaling and automatic failover.
+• Helix Versioning Engine Administrator Guide: Multi-site Deployment explores some of the ways this architecture can be expanded for geographic distribution and performance.

 Basic workflow

 This book is roughly organized according to the administrator workflow.
 This section summarizes the basic workflow for setting up, configuring, and managing the Perforce server.